Nero (yacht): History

 Nero was commissioned and designed by London-born entrepreneur Neil Taylor.
 Nero's design is based on a line of Corsair yachts built by J.P.
 Morgan.
 Taylor intended to restore a yacht from J.P.
 Morgan's era but was unable to find one that met his requirements, so he planned to build a modern replica.
 Its architecture was designed by IMT Marine Consultants.
 It was built by Corsair Yachts in China at Yantai Raffles Shipyard.
 The ship launched in 2008.

 In 2009, Nero won Best Motor Yacht over 75 m at the 2009 ShowBoats International Design Awards.
 Also in 2009, the yacht was listed for sale with Merle Wood & Associates and Burgess at €75 million (US$98 million).
 In April 2011, the price was reduced to €67.5 million (US$88.2 million), and in 2012 the price was reduced again to €59.9 million (US$78.3 million).

-In 2014, Nero was sold and in 2016 it underwent a renovation.
+In 2014, Nero was sold to Denis O'Brien and in 2016 it underwent a renovation.